melezhik/swat/README.md

     swat project_dir URL <options>

-- URL - is base url for web application you run tests against, you need defined routes which will be requested against URL, see DSL section.
+- **URL** - is base url for web application you run tests against, you need defined routes which will be requested against URL, see DSL section.
-- project_dir - is a project root directory
+- **project\_dir** - is a project root directory

 ## options

-As swat *uses prove utility* to run tests, all the swat options are passed as is to prove utility.
+As swat _uses prove utility_ to run tests, all the swat options are passed as is to prove utility.
 Follow [prove](http://search.cpan.org/perldoc?prove) utility documentation for variety of values you may set here.
 Default value for options is  `-v`.
 Here is another examples:

 - `-q -s` -  run tests in random and quite mode

 # Examples

 ./examples directory contains examples of swat tests for different cases.
 Follow README.md files for details.

 # Dependencies

 Not that many :)

+- perl
+- curl
+- bash
+- find
-- perl / curl / bash / find  / head
+- head

 # AUTHOR

 [Aleksei Melezhik](mailto:melezhik@gmail.com)

 # Thanks

 To the authors of ( see list ) without who swat would not appear to light

 - perl
 - curl
 - TAP
 - Test::More
 - prove